FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/user-context.rst

 * implement ``FOS\HttpCache\UserContext\ContextProviderInterface``
 * be tagged with ``fos_http_cache.user_context_provider``.

-Optionally these may also supply a ``priority`` parameter, which will allow for context providers to be ordered reliably and consequently overridden.
+If you need context providers to run in a specific order, you can specify the optional ``priority`` parameter for the tag.
+The higher the priority, the earlier a context provider is executed.
+The build-in provider has a priority of 0.

-The ``updateUserContext(UserContext $context)`` method is called when the hash is generated.
+The ``updateUserContext(UserContext $context)`` method of the context provider is called when the hash is generated.

 .. code-block:: yaml